 APPLICATION DEADLINE: The Law School admits students only in the Fall semester, whether for full- or part-time study.
-Applications are accepted beginning in October and should be on file no later than May 1.
+Applications are accepted beginning in September and should be on file no later than May 1.
 No action is taken until the application and all supporting documents have been received by the School of Law.
+It is to the applicant's advantage to apply early.